If the Crochet N More website and/or Crochet N More Newsletter

 “Billy, do you know where little boys go if they don’t put their money in the collection plate?”

 “Yes, Pastor,” Billy replied.
-“They go to the movies.”
+“They go to the Our Videos.”

 A four year old little boy, while waiting with his mother in the doctors office, walked over to a pregnant lady. and staring inquisitively asked, "Why is your stomach so big?"

 The lady replied, "I'm having a baby."

 With big wide eyes, he then asked, "Is the baby in your stomach?"